Moving back home during the pandemic changed Lily’s life.

 • • •

-After months of stress, Mechelem had planned a road trip to Michigan with some friends, and on her way to buy camping gear Aug.
+After months of stress, Lily had planned a road trip to Michigan with some friends, and on her way to buy camping gear Aug.
 15, she got into an accident and totaled her car.
 Although no one was seriously injured, she did suffer some scratches and bruises.

-“She’s super bubbly, kind hearted; she cares probably more about animals than humans, but she takes care of people just as well,” Morrison said.
+“She’s super bubbly, kind hearted; she cares probably more about animals than humans, but she takes care of people just as well,” Dillon said.
 “She’ll go out of her way to make someone’s day.”

 She got into an accident while trying to enjoy herself on a vacation, he said.
 That was the moment he noticed her attitude start to change.

-“It’s definitely been a complete 180,” Morrison said.
+“It’s definitely been a complete 180,” Dillon said.
 “I really [saw] her mental health deteriorate towards rock bottom to the point where she needs a helping hand.
 She can’t keep fighting by herself because it’s destroyed her so much.”

 “My whole world was completely shaken up in a matter of a month,” she said.